Zidras/DBM-Warmane/README.md

 # Current changelog:

-- updated the DBM-Core to the current version from Zidras while maintaining balleny's specific changes to Chromiecraft.
+- Updated the DBM-Core to the current version from Zidras while maintaining balleny's specific changes to Chromiecraft.
 - Archimonde respawn timer from: https://github.com/UndoUreche/DBM-CC-Solaris
-- Integrated some BossTimers from Cafe (TeaTime)
+- Integrated some BossTimer from Cafe (TeaTime)

 <details>